automuteus/automuteus/README.md

 If you want to view command usage or see the available options, type `.au` or `.au help` in your Discord channel.

-## Galactus

-Galactus is a program used to speed up muting and deafening (which is typically constrained by Discord rate-limits).
-It allows for an arbitrary number of tokens to be provided for faster muting/deafening, but also supports capture-side bots.
-A guide to setup your own capture-side bot can be found [here,](https://youtu.be/jKcEW5qpk8E) and the repo for Galactus is [here.](https://github.com/automuteus/galactus)

 ## Commands

 The Discord Bot uses the `.au` prefix for any commands by default; if you change your prefix remember to replace `.au` with your custom prefix.
 If you forget your prefix, you can @mention the bot and it will respond with whatever it's prefix currently is.